dmytri/assembly-bootstrap/README.md

 Any building you do in your version will not be part of our shared world, but it's good to play with and learn on until the persistent world is online.

-The way to learn is experiment, search the web for "LambdaMoo", this is a 30 year old platform, there is a ton of history and information online, and yeah, type help a lot and read what it says on the screen.
+The way to learn is experiment, search the web for "LambdaMOO", this is a 30 year old platform, there is a ton of history and information online, and yeah, type help a lot and read what it says on the screen.

 [Telekommunisten Discord](https://discord.com/invite/pQV97gY) server is a good place to ask for help for now.